blitz/x86.lol/_drafts/intel-tdx.md

 # Some Words about Performance

-At this point, the seasoned hypervisor engineer will suspect that TDX introduces noticable runtime overhead.
+At this point, the seasoned hypervisor engineer will suspect that TDX introduces noticeable runtime overhead.
 I'm assuming that memory encryption can be handled efficiently in hardware, but VM exits that traverse the TDX module to the hypervisor will be expensive.
 The extra cost comes from the additional TDX module entry and exit.